 - 1. Since students need to be supervised/mentored by somebody with relevant expertise, these individuals can help in setting discipline-appropriate expectations, both for the scope of the project and the form of the intellectual product. - 2.
 We are reluctant to impose specific length or format requirements, or guideline for hours involved.
 Different fields have very different approaches.
-A good minimum standard for many disciplines might be comparability to the major intellectual product of a 3-hour capstone course in the student's major. - 3.
+A good standard for many disciplines might be comparability to the major intellectual product of a 3-hour capstone course in the student's major. - 3.
 We encourage students to aspire to publish the results of their honors project.
-Considering appropriate outlets for publication can help to frame appropriate parameters. - 4.
-Crossing Borders, our campus undergraduate research journal, might serve as a good aspirational model if a student and project mentor are looking for one and cannot identify an appropriate discipline-specific venue. - 5.
+Considering outlets for publication can help to frame appropriate parameters. - 4.
 Publication is not always feasible.
-We do not expect projects to be publishable in major journals in order to be sufficient, valuable learning experiences. - 6.
-Students who pursue creative projects might consider where they might perform or display their work as a guide to framing appropriate parameters. - 7.
+We do not expect projects to be publishable in major journals to be sufficient, valuable learning experiences.
+Students also have the option of asking us to include their project in the Honors section of K-Rex as a means of publishing. - 5.
+Students who pursue creative projects might consider where they might perform or display their work as a guide to framing appropriate parameters. - 6.
 We want successful, high-achieving students to be able to complete their honors projects.
 Thus, the scale of the project should usually be limited to something that the student can complete in a semester or two, given appropriate, regular application of effort.